ArpanChaudhary/ThinkML_v2/README.md

 ThinkML is a comprehensive machine learning library built on top of scikit-learn, providing advanced validation, feature engineering, and model selection capabilities with robust edge case handling.

+> **IMPORTANT**: This library is exclusively available from the author's GitHub account.
+It is not and will not be available on PyPI or any other package repository.
+The only official source is: https://github.com/ArpanChaudhary/ThinkML

 ## Features

 ### 1. Advanced Validation Methods